Instructor Bio’s

 Charles Bwenge

 Dr. Charles Bwenge was a senior lecturer in the Department of Languages, Literatures, & Cultures, and the Center for African Studies, where he coordinated the Program in African Languages (PAL).
 He earned his Ph.D. from the University of Virginia, his M.A. from the University of Exeter, and his B.A. from the University of Dar es Salaam.
 His research interests included sociolinguistics, language policy and development, discourse analysis, and language contact phenomena.
-Dr. Bwenge had expertise in the country of Tanzania.
+Dr. Bwenge had expertise in Tanzania.

 Macodou Fall